Virgen de Chapi FC

 Virgen de Chapi FC is a Peruvian football club, playing in the city of Lima, Peru.

 History

 Virgen de Chapi FC was founded on October 22, 1992.
 The club participated in the 1996 Segunda División Peruana, but was relegated the same year.

-The club returned to the Peruvian Segunda División, and played from 1998 Segunda División Peruana until 2005, when was relegated to the Copa Perú.
+The club returned to the Peruvian Segunda División, and played from 1998 Segunda División Peruana until 2005, when it was relegated to the Copa Perú.